30 of the best cookery courses across the Muddy counties to tantalise your tastebuds, and impress even the fussiest dinner guest.

 The Cooking School, Warminster

-The Cooking School runs a fab range of cooking lessons and courses, in a relaxed, fun atmosphere (no culinary snobs here).
+Even a total non-cook like me loves a cooking course (actually, I need a cooking course) – The Cooking School runs a fab range of cooking lessons and courses, in a relaxed, fun atmosphere (no culinary snobs here).
 Whether you are a kitchen novice or a Master Chef hopeful, there’s a lesson or a course to help you finesse those skills in the kitchen.
-Fancy learning the secrets of a fab risotto?
+Fancy brushing up on your knife skills?
 Delivering divine South American street food?
-Barbecuing the perfect steak?
+Perfecting your patisserie?
 It’s all here.

 Vaughan’s Cookery School, Devizes